-After a drawn-out two-year search, the Government has appointed former Conservative MP Paul Uppal as the Small Business Commissioner – the individual to lead an independent office tasked with empowering each and every one of the UK’s 5.5million small businesses, and tackle late payment once and for all.
+After a two-year search, the Government has appointed former Conservative MP Paul Uppal as the Small Business Commissioner – the individual to lead an independent office tasked with empowering every one of the UK’s 5.5million small businesses, with a focus on tackle late payment once and for all.

 However, new research has surfaced to suggest that just 2% of freelancers and contractors believe the Government and new Commissioner will take the issue seriously.
-Statistics released by FreeAgent reflect the sheer size of the challenge the Commissioner faces, with just 51% of all invoices sent by freelancers and contractors paid on time last year.
+Statistics released by FreeAgent reflect the sheer size of the challenge, with just 51% of all invoices sent by freelancers and contractors paid on time last year.

 59% went on to state the need for a late payment code of conduct, which clients would be required to agree and adhere to.
 This is a sentiment echoed by IPSE, who have lobbied for the strengthening of the Prompt Payment Code.

-Unsurprisingly, 29% of micro-businesses surveyed believe naming and shaming the worst offenders of late payment would be of any benefit.
-It goes without saying that freelancers are understandably wary of jeopardising valuable client relationships.
+Unsurprisingly, just 29% of micro-businesses believe naming and shaming the worst offenders would be of any benefit.
+It goes without saying that freelancers are understandably wary about jeopardising valuable client relationships.

 FreeAgent CEO, Ed Molyneux welcomed Mr Uppal into his new role, but voiced concerns about the new Commissioner’s ability to actually make a difference.

 “It’s good news that the government has finally appointed a Small Business Commissioner, with the specific remit of dealing with the late payment problem faced by micro-businesses.
 However, the reality is likely to be that Mr Uppal will actually have limited power to punish companies who routinely pay late, aside from just naming and shaming them.”

 57% of small business owners were completely unaware there was to be a Small Business Commissioner appointed, which is an issue in itself.